TRIPLE S-CARE METHOD FOR

-In 2020, most office design projects got on hold due to uncertainties related to COVID-19.
-COVID-19 displayed working from home is possible resulting for most companies to decide to work half of the time from home permanently.
-This results into a smaller office building, raising questions about what the office building should facilitate.
+Hybrid working results into a smaller office building, raising questions about what to do with the current office plan.
 Working from home works rather good, but most of us also experienced it is difficult to feel connected and it might be boring to work all day from home for months.
 How do you make sure you get a maximum performance out of the home office?
 And what to do with the office building itself?
+With the quick scan button, you can find our service to do a quick scan on optimizing your office.

 You have a sedentary lifestyle when you move less than 30 minutes a day, less than 5 times a week.
 When you have an office job, you are likely to sit for 11,3 hours a day (2013).
-This includes the time you sit before and after working hours.
-The time you sit when you commute, have breakfast and dinner and when you're at home watching TV.
-When you go to the office, you can get your exercise from going to work by bike.
 But when you work from home, you are even less likely to get your 30 minutes of movement.

 Apart from long term diseases, sitting also has a short-term impact.
 When people sit for a long time, their cartilage gets less nutrition: increasing the probability to get arthrosis.
 Using a desk chair with back support also makes your lower back carry less of your weight, decreasing strength of your core.
 Emotionally, sitting for a long time enhances negative feelings whereas muscle activity activates endorphin production and full body activity is perceived by the brain as being emotionally happy (2013).